MaxThom/mir/book/src/integrating_mir/device/device_prerequisist.md

 go get github.com/maxthom/mir/
 ```

+Make sure you have access to the [repository](https://github.com/maxthom/mir) on GitHub and your local env. is setup with an SSH key for authentication.

-First of, we need to tell git to use the SSH protocol to access the GitHub repository.
+First, we need to tell git to use the SSH protocol to access the GitHub repository.

 ```bash
 # In ~/.gitconfig